WaiveCar/Ijiraq/Products/Oliver/readme.md

 of the product is seen as "free", this is only possible if there's an intrinsic abstract value where the user values the system regardless of the material realities.

+This is important.
+If an airliner served complimentary michelin star meals, people could arguably take a $150 flight just for the food, considering the airplane ride as "free" since michelin meals can easily cost $150.
+Someone else could consider the michelin meal as "free" for the opposite reason.

+A truly compelling product offering will contain some components which part of the target market will mistakenly call "free" because the product goes beyond the product's expected offerings.

 System
 ---

 This initial exploration is a sophisticated model which may be parred down:

-- Screens have physical size and resolutions/ratios
+- Screens have physical size and resolutions/ratios (see notes)
 - Layouts have Components and compatible Screens <-- user-surfaced
 - Components have specifications